anisha-das-kts/telco-churn-production-ml/README.md

 # 🔄 Prevention of Training-Serving Skew

-The same feature-engineering implementation is reused across all execution paths.
+The same feature-engineering implementation is reused across all execution paths:

 ```python
 from src.features.build_features import build_features